racoon303/racoon303.github.io/_posts/2024-05-09-Project-Crypto-Mining.md

 ![Testbuild](assets/img/web/mining/gotfans.jpg "Fans")
 Cooling was also provided.
 The prototypes looked good and in the meantime new hardware arrived.
 Mining mainboards and riser cards.
 However, it got too warm in the lab and we had to find a solution.
 Until the colleagues are ready.
+Until the colleagues are ready.
+Part of the system is moved to a basement, which is half an hour away.
+All systems set up, wired up, network set up, remote access done.
 ![Temp](assets/img/web/mining/temp2.jpg "Temp"){:width="25%"}
 The next day I was notified that a system was offline and no longer responding.
 Remote access offline VPN no message from the worker.
 Called colleague and informed them to unplug the system, wait 30 seconds and plug it in the systems were set up so that if the power fails, the system automatically starts if the power returns.
 ![Location2](assets/img/web/mining/testrigs.jpg "Location2"){:width="100%"}